 Carlos is admitted to practice law in Mexico since 1999 and in the State of New York since 2004.
-He has more than ten years of experience advising foreign and domestic investors doing business in Mexico, specializing on Real Estate, Infrastructure and M&A transactions, actively representing several companies in the acquisition, leasing and development of real estate properties for industrial, residential, commercial, tourism and hospitality (restaurants, hotels and services) and infrastructure projects.
+He has more than twenty years of experience advising foreign and domestic investors doing business in Mexico, specializing on Real Estate, tourism and hospitality, and M&A transactions, actively representing several companies in the acquisition, leasing, and development of real estate properties for industrial, residential, commercial, lodging (restaurants, hotels, and services) and infrastructure projects.

 Some of the companies that Carlos has represented in relevant transactions are the following: